School of Lectio Divina

 “It wasn’t what I wanted.
 It wasn’t what I expected.
 It was exactly what I needed.”
 John

 The Benedictine Center of St. Paul’s Monastery’s School of Lectio Divina adapts the ancient monastic riches of sustained lectio divina to contemporary people.
+According to Dr. Kathleen Cahalan, “sustained lectio divina” is the dialogue with God through the text over time.
 Through an intensive retreat experience set in the rhythm of life at St. Paul’s Monastery, participants receive teaching about lectio, spend time meditating on a sacred text significant for them, have the opportunity for individual spiritual direction, and participate in reflective conversation with other participants.

 In addition, the Benedictine Center will provide a variety of on-going support activities and resources after the retreat to help participants make sustained lectio core to individual prayer and spiritual development.
 Limit 12.
 Apply online or email email@example.com.